 As with the base instance of a module, all instances can be moved independently within the pixelpipe either by holding Ctrl+Shift while dragging & dropping or by choosing “move up” or “move down” in the multiple instances drop-down menu.

 Instances can be renamed by Ctrl+clicking on the module header.

-There are many occasions where it makes sense to have an operation act more than once in the pixelpipe.
-Here are a few use cases.
+There are many occasions where it makes sense to have a module apply more than once in the pixelpipe.
+Here are some typical use cases.

-Please be aware that of course each instance also adds to the workload of your pixelpipe.
-Generating too many instances – especially of the more demanding modules – will certainly cause some noticeable slow-down.
+Note: Each instance also adds to the workload of your pixelpipe.
+Generating too many instances – especially of the more demanding modules – will cause noticeable slow-down.

 🔗managing multiple instances

 Click on the multiple instance menu in the module header to display a drop-down menu, with the following options.

 - Create a new instance of the current module with all of its parameters reset to default.
 The ‘instance name’ is automatically set to a unique integer so that it can be distinguished from its parent.

 - duplicate instance